shadolee/CFA-Project-Directory/README.md

 [IMDB Movie database terminal app](https://github.com/shadolee/CFA-IMDB-terminal-app): a Ruby based terminal app that mimics IMDB search and rating functionality.

-[Term 1 Group Project](https://github.com/shadolee/CFA-Group-Project): in a team of four we created a terminal application, similar to Tinder, using Ruby.
+[Term 1 Group Project](https://github.com/shadolee/CFA-Group-Project): in a team we created a terminal application, similar to Tinder, using Ruby.

 [Zen Garden](https://github.com/shadolee/CFA-Zen-Garden): a CSS styling exercise where we get to style a HTML file.